-

 Crowds make it difficult to make a quick run.
 Keep snacks, lozenges, band-aids, pain relievers, hand sanitizer, scissors, duct tape, and other small emergency items you think you might need at the booth all weekend.

-Talking, partying, standing, pitching, and running all day will take its toll.
-Bring a water bottle even if you don't think you’ll need it.
+Talking, standing, pitching, running, and socializing all weekend will take its toll.
+Bring a water bottle even if you don’t think you’ll need it.
+Don’t party too hard – you need energy, endurance, and vocal cords to exhibit for 3+ days.